-10 Conclusion
+13 Conclusion

-This Deliverable summarizing the work of Task 4.3 for 5G-Xcast core network Session management, showed and specified the main media and PW initiation call flows that can be used for establishing a Multicast/Broadcast Session for each of the technologies and data flows described in Deliverable D4.1 [2].
+This Deliverable summarizing the work of Task 4.3 for 5G-Xcast core network Session Management, showed and specified the main media and PW initiation call flows that can be used for establishing a Multicast/Broadcast Session for each of the technologies and data flows described in Deliverable D4.1 [2].

 Specifically, this document presented the concept of multicast context for the management of network resources associated with the transfer of multicast data (PDUs) through 5G system between a data network and UEs with multicast ingress point at UPF.
 A method of the multicast context establishment by enhancing already standardized PDU session modification procedure for unicast was devised.
 The enhanced PDU session modification procedure can be initiated by the UE or the UPF upon the event of UE joining a multicast group.
 Once the multicast context is established and network resources comprising network functions, transport tunnels, etc. are allocated, the transport of multicast data from an application to UEs receiving the same multicast data with UPF being the ingress point is possible.
-The resource management for point-to-multipoint services in the alternative 1 and related Sessions for point-to-multipoint services build on top of this new network's capability to transport multicast from UPF to UE.
+The resource management for point-to-multipoint services build on top of this new network's capability to transport multicast from UPF to UE.